Unity-Technologies/com.unity.multiplayer.docs/mppm/install.md

 description: How to install Multiplayer Play Mode
 ---

+You can use Multiplayer Play Mode in Unity Editor versions 2023.1 or later.
-To begin testing your multiplayer functionality, you must first install the Multiplayer Play Mode package.
+To install the Multiplayer Play Mode package, do the following.

 1. Open Unity Hub.
-2. Select a Project.
+2. Select a Project to open it.
 3. In the Editor's menu bar, navigate to **Window** > **Package Manager**.
 4. Click the plus sign ![plus sign](/img/add.png) in the Package Manager status bar.
 5. Select **Install package by name...**.